- 12 minutes to read

 Click on the small button on each row to present all logged events from within a Run.

-Run events
+Run Details

 Functions Details

-To view essential Details about the selected Function Resource; Click the Action button and then click on the Details menu item within the 'Control Center' section.
+To view essential Details about the selected Function Resource; Click the Action button and then click on the 'Details' menu item within the 'Control Center' section.

 Details Menu Action